 We need part time Personal Caregivers to help clients on nights and weekends.
 Our typical need is for 2 to 5 hours, so if you have a little time to spare and want to make some extra income while making a big difference, get in touch!

-There’s no experience necessary and we’ll provide you with the training you need to providing non-medical, personal care services to our clients throughout Southern New Hampshire.
+There’s no experience necessary and we’ll provide you with the training you need to provide non-medical, personal care services to our clients throughout Southern New Hampshire.

 As a nonprofit organization our main focus is on providing the best quality of care, and to do that we have to recruit the best quality caregivers.